CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Netfilter-ACLs.md

 -->
 ### Where to Assign Rules

-- If you assign a switch port to a bond, you must assign any egress rules to the bond.
+- If you assign a switch port to a bond, you must assign any egress rules to the member interfaces not the bond itself.
 - When using the OUTPUT chain, you must assign rules to the source.
 For example, if you assign a rule to the switch port in the direction of traffic but the source is a bridge (VLAN), the rule does not affect the traffic and you must apply the rule to the bridge.
 - If you need to apply a rule to all transit traffic, use the FORWARD chain, not the OUTPUT chain.